 Hedge Funds and the Positive Idiosyncratic Volatility Effect

-Keywords: Hedge Funds, Idiosyncratic Volatility Puzzle, Equity Portfolio Holdings, Derivatives, Managerial Incentives, Investment Performance
+Keywords: Hedge Funds, Idiosyncratic Volatility Puzzle, Equity Portfolio Holdings, Short-Selling, Managerial Incentives, Investment Performance

 JEL Classification: G11, G23